 Like Burning Man, this festival draws outdoor enthusiasts.
 Have a Volkswagen bus or camper van?
 There’s a “Buses and Balloons” campsite ($5 per day) just for you at Alameda Little League Field.
 Watch the balloons overhead without ever leaving your campsite, or take a short stroll on a dedicated path to the Balloon Fiesta Park.

 If you prefer a side of glamour with your camping, glamping tents are available for rent onsite.
-Balloon Fiesta glamping amenities during the minimum three-night stay include premium parking, a queen or two twin beds, heater, linens, admission to the festival, and the best part—access to restrooms and hot showers.
+Balloon Fiesta glamping amenities during the minimum three-night stay include premium parking, a queen or two twin beds, a heater, linens, admission to the festival, and the best part—access to restrooms and hot showers.

-Skip the Traffic
+Skip the Balloon Fiesta Traffic